agarrharr/awesome-cli-apps/contributing.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title like `Add app-xyz` and include a link to the app and why it should be included.
+- The apps repository is older than 90 days.

 Thank you for your suggestions!